 - If you are a woman, check your menstrual cycle.
 Sometimes it’s easy to forget how the hormonal changes really affect your emotional state.
 At some points of the cycle, women can feel deeply sad, emotional, irritated and sensitive.
 It’s very physical and brings very real and intense feelings.
 It’s very important to notice them.
 They are not psychological or made up.
 They need to be acknowledged and respected.

-Watch out for some signs that there is something more chronic happening.
+Signs that there is something more chronic happening